Cambridge Audio: Changing ownership

 Wharfedale was undergoing major re-organisation by a team that included Stan Curtis.
 Despite his sentimental attachment to Cambridge Audio, he realised the company needed a new home that could focus on the electronics and so the decision was made to divest Cambridge Audio and in 1994 the company would be sold for the last time before beginning nearly 30 years of growth and stability.

-Audio Partnership
+Takeover by Audio Partnership

-The purchaser of the business in 1994 was the newly-established Audio Partnership, which was formed by two entrepreneurial businessmen, Julian Richer and James Johnson-Flint, who were already enjoying significant success with home entertainment retailer Richer Sounds.

-Audio Partnership was specifically formed to look for opportunities in acquiring under-developed brands with the intention of providing the investment to allow stability and growth, both in the UK and overseas.
-Target companies would be ideally British brands that had already developed exceptional technical and design credibility and popularity, but had been lacking in resources or funding to be consistent market leaders in the UK or other markets.
-Cambridge Audio was considered a perfect fit, becoming the company's first acquisition.

-It remains Audio Partnership's prime focus nearly 30 years later, now solely owned by Johnson-Flint.
-Johnson-Flint became Chairman of Cambridge Audio in October 2022, with Managing Director Stuart George becoming CEO.